-Dr. Karen Pape is a neonatologist and clinical neuroscientist.
-Her groundbreaking work challenges the current thinking that there is no cure for cerebral palsy.
-The treatments she has developed over the course of her life’s work have all been born of one single belief: a young injured brain has the potential for recovery, if we look for it.
+Dr. Karen Pape was a neonatologist and clinical neuroscientist.
+Her groundbreaking work challenged the current thinking that there is no cure for cerebral palsy.
+The treatments she developed over the course of her life’s work were all been born of one single belief: a young injured brain has the potential for recovery, if we look for it.

 Educated at McGill University and the University of Toronto, Dr. Pape was a neonatologist and Director of the Neonatal Follow-up Clinic Toronto’s renowned Hospital for Sick Children with an additional research fellowship in Neonatal Pathology and Ultrasound Brain Scans in London, England, at the Hammersmith Hospital, and University College Hospital.